mayabenowitz/Origins/README.md

 optimized water cycles,

-and an accumulated ecological history.
+and an accumulated ecological history with a vast database for AI model training.

-That's much closer to how we value a forest.
+**That's much closer to how we value a forest--but with a brain.**

 ### And that suggests a new unit of architecture